 The Provider must ensure that Participants in Small Business Training are given the opportunity to continue accessing training until the Participant receives the relevant qualification or exits early.
 Participants may continue to access Small Business Training after commencing another Service, such as Small Business Coaching.

-- The Provider must record the completion date and outcome for each Participant's Small Business Training activity placement in the Department's IT Systems. - A Certificate Completion Fee will be payable once the Provider has entered an eligible activity outcome for a relevant qualification in the Department's IT Systems. - The Provider must retain the following Documentary Evidence about the Participant's participation in Small Business Training: - assessment records for the competencies assessed - copy of statement of attainment - copy of certificate (if successfully completed).
+The Provider must record the activity end date and outcome for each Participant's Small Business Training activity placement in the Department's IT Systems.

+- Where applicable, a Certificate Completion Fee will be payable once the Provider enters an exit reason of 'Successful Completion of Activity' for a relevant qualification in the Department's IT Systems. - The Provider must retain the following Documentary Evidence about the Participant's participation in Small Business Training: - assessment records for the competencies assessed - copy of statement of attainment - copy of certificate (if successfully completed).